 The Adventure Education Program offers teambuilding and leadership development workshops to the University and surrounding community.
 MSU's extensive High Ropes and Challenge Course facility on the south side of campus is used throughout the warmer months as a tool for participants to challenge themselves both individually and together as a group.
 The AEP also provides indoor/traveling teambuilding and leadership development events year-round for groups of all ages. www.mnsu.edu/adventure/

 Rock Climbing opportunities on campus are found on both indoor and outdoor rock climbing facilities.
 The Outdoor Climbing Tower is located on the south side of campus adjacent to the Ropes Course.
 Student climbing days are scheduled throughout the Fall, Spring and Summer.
 The Indoor Rock Climbing wall, a roughly 2,000 square foot climbing facility, is in Myers Field House.
 It is open on scheduled nights on a year-round basis.
 Rock climbing equipment and instruction is available for climbers of all skill levels. www.mnsu.edu/adventure/

 Student Employment opportunities include Intramural sport officials, Rec center personnel, group fitness instructors, personal trainers, climbing wall staff, ropes course facilitators, and lifeguards.
 We also hire Graduate Assistants and interns for various programs.

 The CDC offers services to ALL Minnesota State Mankato students – no matter what their stage of academic and career planning.
 Career counselors and a wide variety of resources and services are available to assist students with choosing or changing their major, finding an internship or co-op, conducting a successful job search, and planning for graduate school.

 Choosing or Changing Your Major

 Check out the popular online workbook "Handbook for Choosing or Changing Your Major."
-Additional online resources include: "What Can I do with my Major?" guides, career information on recent Minnesota State Mankato graduates, career assessments, and the online Career Success Guide for students.
+Additional online resources include: "What Can I Do With This Major?" guides, career information on recent Minnesota State Mankato graduates, career assessments, and the online Career Success Guide for students.
 Focus, an electronic career assessment system, is free for students to use on any computer with internet access.